CWhirl/CC-H/README.md

     Then plug in the hypnotherapy services info that is currently on the About page on the right side of this page."

 After making changes I did some SEO work to make the site more search engine friendly.
+Added links to other pages, alt text on images, links to social media pages, checked color palette, etc.